Bromley F.C.: History

 In 2014–15 Bromley won the Conference South, earning promotion to the renamed National League.
 Another FA Cup first round appearance in 2017–18 saw them defeated by Rochdale.
 The season also saw them reach the final of the FA Trophy, where they lost 5–4 on penalties to Brackley Town after the match had ended in a 1–1 draw.
 In 2020–21 the club finished seventh in the National League, qualifying for the promotion play-offs, in which they lost 3–2 to Hartlepool United in the quarter-finals.
 The club won the FA Trophy for the first time in their history in 2021–22, beating Wrexham 1–0 in the final.
 In the 2022–23 season they finished seventh in the National League again.
 In the play-offs the club defeated Woking 2–1 in the quarter-finals, before losing 3–2 to Chesterfield in the semi-finals.
-In the 2023–24 season, Bromley achieved promotion to League Two after defeating Solihull Moors 4–3 on penalties in the promotion play-off final, entering the Football League for the first time in the club's history.
+In the 2023–24 season, Bromley achieved promotion to League Two after defeating Solihull Moors 4–3 on penalties (after the game ended 2–2 after extra time) in the promotion play-off final, entering the Football League for the first time in the club's history.

 On 10 August 2024, Bromley beat Harrogate Town 2–0 to win their first EFL League Two match, with Michael Cheek scoring the club's first League goal.
 They then played south London rivals AFC Wimbledon at Hayes Lane twice in four days, losing their EFL Cup first round tie 2–1, then winning their first home league game 2–0.
+The 2025–26 season saw them win the League Two title after beating Wallsall 3–1, earning promotion to EFL League One for the first time in the club's history.

 Ground

 The club initially played at the Queensmead Recreation Ground, before moving to Glebe Road.
 Seven years later they moved to the Plaistow Cricket Club ground when Glebe Road was bought for use as housing.
 However, the cricket club's ground was also obtained for housing in 1904, leading to the football club (and the other sports club using the ground) moving to a site on Hayes Lane.
 The new ground was opened on 3 September 1904.

 In 1938 the club moved to the current Hayes Lane ground.
 The record attendance of 10,798 was set during a game against a Nigeria XI in September 1948.
-The ground currently has a capacity of 5,150, of which 1,606 is seated and 2,500 is covered.
+The ground consists of four stands; the John Fiorini Stand, the North Terrace, the Glyn Beverly stand and the East Terrace, which was completed in late 2025.